Knowrithm/knowrithm-typescript-sdk/README.md

 });
 ```

 If a task does not complete before the timeout, the promise rejects with a `KnowrithmAPIError` indicating the last known payload and status URL.
 Use shorter intervals for rapid feedback, or longer timeouts for large document ingestions and analytics exports.
+Set `autoResolveTasks: false` if you want to handle polling yourself.

 ---